MicrosoftDocs/azure-docs/articles/digital-twins/quickstart-azure-digital-twins-explorer.md

 ## Edit data in the graph

+In a fully connected Azure Digital Twins solution, the twins in your graph can receive live updates from real IoT devices and update their properties to stay synchronized with your real-world environment.
+You can also manually set the properties of the twins in your graph, using Azure Digital Twins Explorer or another development interface (like the APIs or Azure CLI).

-You can use Azure Digital Twins Explorer to edit the properties of the twins represented in your graph.
-In this section, we'll raise the temperature of Room0 to 76.
+For simplicity, you'll use Azure Digital Twins Explorer here to manually set the temperature of Room0 to 76.

-To start, rerun the following query to select all digital twins.
+First, rerun the following query to select all digital twins.
 This will display the full graph once more in the **Twin Graph** panel.

 :::code language="sql" source="~/digital-twins-docs-samples/queries/examples.sql" id="GetAllTwins":::

 Select **Room0** to bring up its property list in the **Twin Properties** panel.

 The properties in this list are editable.
 Select the temperature value of **70** to enable entering a new value.
-Enter *76*, and select the **Save** icon to update the temperature to 76.
+Enter *76* and select the **Save** icon to update the temperature.

 :::row:::
     :::column:::